 I. Introduction

-The position of University Marshal is an honor bestowed by the University on a distinguished professor.
-The University Marshal represents the faculty at ceremonial functions of The University and serves as the symbol of faculty excellence and leadership in teaching, professional achievement, and service to campus and community.
+The position of University Marshal is an honor bestowed by the University on a distinguished faculty member.
+University Marshals represent the faculty at ceremonial functions of The University and serve as symbols of faculty excellence and leadership in teaching, professional achievement, and service to campus and community.

 II.
 Policy Statement

-The Chancellor, with the advice of the Provost and Vice Chancellor for Academic Affairs, shall select a Marshal from among eligible faculty.
-The Marshal shall be chosen from among eligible professors on the basis of outstanding teaching and professional achievements, leadership in the University community, and length of service.
-Awards for teaching and research such as the Bank of America Award for Teaching Excellence and First Citizens' Awards, recognition by peers on campus and in the wider scholarly community, election to faculty offices, and seniority are among the factors which will be weighed by the Chancellor.The Marshal shall be chosen on the basis of his or her service as a faculty member.
-This does not preclude selection of a faculty member who is serving a term as a Chairperson or in another office, but does exclude persons whose careers have been primarily devoted to full-time administrative positions.
+The Chancellor, with the advice of the Provost and Vice Chancellor for Academic Affairs, shall select at least one University Marshal from among full-time faculty.
+Marshals shall be chosen on the basis of outstanding teaching and professional achievements, as well as length of service and leadership in the University community.
+Awards for teaching and research such as the Bank of America Award for Teaching Excellence, the UNC Charlotte Award for Teaching Excellence, and First Citizens' Bank Scholars Medal, recognition by peers on campus and in the wider scholarly community, election to faculty offices, service as faculty member, and seniority are among the factors which will be weighed by the Chancellor.
+Selection does not preclude a faculty member who is serving a term as a Chair or in another position, but does exclude persons whose careers have been primarily devoted to full-time administrative positions.

-The Marshal will serve for a term determined by the Chancellor, but in most cases it will be to serve for one semester and Commencement.
-When a vacancy occurs, the Provost and Vice Chancellor for Academic Affairs shall, after consulting with such Deans and/or Chairpersons as he or she deems appropriate, recommend one or more candidates to the Chancellor, who shall make the appointment.
+University Marshals will serve for a term determined by the Chancellor, but in most cases it will be to serve for one semester at designated ceremonies.
+The Provost and Vice Chancellor for Academic Affairs shall, after consulting with such Deans and/or Chairs as deemed appropriate, recommend one or more candidates to the Chancellor, who shall make the appointment.

 III.
 Definitions